US 'will not support' Turkish military operation in northeastern Syria | DW | 07.10.2019

 The White House announced on late on Sunday that the United States will withdraw troops from northeastern Syria and not support planned Turkish military operations in the area.

-The news comes following Turkish president Recep Tayyip Erdogan's announcement that Turkey will launch military operations in the area.
+The news comes following Turkish President Recep Tayyip Erdogan's announcement that Turkey will launch the military offensive.

 Read more: Erdogan: Turkey to launch military operation in northeastern Syria

-The announcement also confirmed that Turkey will launch the military offensive "soon."
+The White House also confirmed that Turkey will launch the military operation "soon."

-"Turkey will soon be moving forward with its long-planned operation into northern Syria," said White House Press Secretary Stephanie Grisham in a statement.

-The statement also criticized "France, Germany and other European nations" for not repatriating their citizens are currently detained in Syria who had joined the Islamic State Group.
+The statement also criticized "France, Germany and other European nations" for not repatriating their citizens currently detained in Syria who had joined the Islamic State group.

 "Turkey will now be responsible for all ISIS fighters in the area captured over the past two years in the wake of the defeat of the territorial 'Caliphate' by the United States," the statement said.